Stwikey/froggyboard/README.md

 Solder the a jumper wire from TP2 on the Raspberry Pi Pico to D- and a jumper wire from TP3 on the Raspberry Pi Pico to D+ to connect the data lines.

-Please note that although this method is possible, it is still risky as data may not be able to establish a reliable connection.
-If this happens, you can simply just use the usb port instead of the usb-c port.
+Please note that although this method can work, it is still risky as data may not be able to establish a reliable connection.
+If this happens and you see data is not being transferred well, you can simply just use the usb port instead of the usb-c port.

 #### 2. Assembling the Switch Plate